Skip to main content

 Once the SLO is set up, Nobl9 queries the CloudWatch server every 60 seconds.

-CloudWatch has minimum query and store period - 1 second.
+CloudWatch has minimum query and store period - one second.
 By default, CloudWatch stores data with a 1-minute period.

 CloudWatch SQL query is available in all AWS Regions, except China.